jpitts/isomorphic-react-demo-ss2015/README.md

 # Developing

-If it is run on a modern unix system, this demo contains all of what you need to edit code, to run redis, and to run the web stack.
+If it is run on a modern unix system, this demo contains all of what you need to edit code, to run mongodb and redis, and to run the web stack.

 ## Edit Files: